aboutcode-org/scancode-workbench/docs/source/ui-reference/package-explorer.rst

 - ``Extracted requirement``
 - ``Data file`` - Clickable datafile path to open the datafile in the Tableview
 - ``Data source ID``

+The Data file property is a clickable link that opens the Tableview with that file selected.

 .. image:: data/package-explorer/dependency-details.png